FEALAC Forum

 22-23 August 2007 Brasilia, Brazil

-At the 3rd Foreign Ministers’ Meeting held in Brasilia, Brazil (2007), member countries adopted the 「Brasilia Ministerial Declaration and Programme of Action」 which states the need for cooperation on global issues such as climate change and the “Doha Development Agenda”, as well as strengthening cooperation within FEALAC in the areas of trade and investment and regional financial institutions.
+At the 3rd Foreign Ministers’ Meeting in Brasilia, Brazil, Member Countries adopted the Brasilia Ministerial Declaration and Programme of Action, which underscored the need for cooperation on global issues such as climate change and the Doha Development Agenda, while also calling for strengthened cooperation in trade, investment, and regional financial institutions.

 Image